LOW DEPOSITS - JUST £49 PER PERSON!

 Today we visit beautiful, mysterious Loch Ness.
 We'll head to Fort Augustus, at the southern tip of the loch, where the Caledonian Canal Heritage Centre gives a fascinating insight into the history and operation of the canal.
 From here, we'll continue past the dramatic ruins of Urquhart Castle to Drumnadrochit, where you may like to visit the Loch Ness Exhibition Centre or perhaps enjoy a boat trip to go monster hunting.
 Nature lovers are in for a treat as the wooded shores of the Loch are home to an abundance of wildlife, including cormorants and ospreys.

-Day Five: Spend the day exploring Loch Ness
+Day Four: Spend the day exploring Loch Ness

 We head west today, following the evocatively named 'Road to the Isles' from Fort William to Mallaig.
 On this wonderfully scenic day we'll pass through diverse landscapes ranging from sandy beaches to flowering heather moors and dense woodlands.
 Our first stop will be at the Glenfinnan Visitor Centre, from where you can see the eponymous monument built overlooking Loch Shiel.
 Take the short uphill walk from the centre to get a wonderful view of the famous Glenfinnan Viaduct.